EV CHARGING GUIDE

 Also known as: IEC 62196, Mennekes

-This plug is used for single and three phase charging.
+This plug is used for single and 3 phase charging.

-It is used as the standard plug type for Europe
+It is used as the standard plug type in Europe and has become the standard type of plug used in Australia

 Abbreviated from CHArge de MOve